ros-sports/rcss3d_agent-docs/installation.rst

 Binary Installation
 *******************

-Binary installation is available for ROS2 Galactic.
-It will not be available for ROS2 Foxy, and is not available for ROS2 Rolling yet.
+Binary installation is available for ROS2 Galactic onwards.

 Rcss3d Agent is released to the ROS ecosystem.
 You can install the debian packages using apt as following: